 It’s common to feel worse before feeling better

-Some harmful microorganisms release powerful toxins when they die.
-If the body cannot eliminate waste and toxins quickly enough, then the individual will feel this.
-A temporary worsening of symptoms does not indicate failure.
-It’s quite the opposite.
-It usually takes some days to a week before feeling better.
+Harmful microorganisms can release toxins as they die.
+If the body cannot eliminate these quickly enough, the individual might get symptoms like heartburn.
+Therefore, a temporary worsening of symptoms does not indicate failure.

-Yeast is a common problem.
-Candida often die a violent death, releasing toxins which can cause acid reflux.
-Some people have problems with yeast overgrowth without knowing about it.
-And when starting to use probiotics, it can take days or even weeks before symptoms subside.
-Much depends on how extensive the candida overgrowth is and how sensitive the individual is.
+Yeast like candida is a common problem.
+They often die a violent death, releasing toxins.
+Some have problems with yeast without knowing about it, until they start consuming probiotics.
+It can take time before symptoms subside, depending on the infection and how sensitive the individual is.

 3. Protein build-up

-Lowering the probiotic dose helps.
+Lower the probiotic dose.
 Try dissolving a probiotic capsule in a glass of water or juice.
 Drink a little now and then during the day until the glass is empty in the evening.
 The probiotic dose remains the same as taking a capsule, but delivery is slower, a kind of super-slow release.

 - Don’t eat too late at night.